-For approximately eight years now, the world wide web has known me as LumBabsFan.
-More recently, I've appeared as FaithAK, or some variation thereof.
+For over a decade, the world wide web has known me as LumBabsFan.
+I've appeared as FaithAK, or some variation thereof, sutcliff1799, and more recently, feathergoddess.
+Both of the latter due to tumblr.
 But to the outside world, I'm still just known as Faith.
-I'm your not-so-typical 28-year-old. (...wow, been 5 years since I updated my bio O.O) I'm a former Jersey girl, now currently residing somewhere in the Arizona desert.
+I'm a former Jersey girl, now currently residing somewhere in the Arizona desert.
 I adore theatre, anime, manga, video games...you know, all those things that used to shock my friends' kids when they discovered I was both a girl and grown-up at that.

 But writing will always be a great passion of mine.
 I ventured into the fan-fiction genre when I was 11.
 Hidden in old notebooks are tales based on Clue and The Scarlet Pimpernel.
 But my writing-true-love was Disney's Beauty and the Beast.
 Thing is, you're not going to find stories of Belle and her Beastly prince here at my page.
 My stories focus on two characters that have held the title of "Favorites!" since I was knee high: Lumiere and Babette.
 (Hence my proudly earned screen name.
 I'm still considering a patent on it, as I can be found most everywhere online by that persona.
 XD) Although, over the years, I've wandered into some new fandoms, including Batman, Ace Attorney/Gyakuten Saiban, and Black Butler/Kuroshitsuji.